Amadri100/Treesforever/README.md

 ### second
 **Now Each cell in either leaves or trunk**
 - Added green leaves.
+### third
+Final version for the moment...
+Added seeds that follow different patterns to generate trunks.
 ## DOCS 📓
 ### Variables ✖️
 **This is a list of most important variables**